Osaou/http-feeds/README.md

 );
 ```

-Also make sure the server portion of httpfeeds is enabled, and e.g. that your database is running, in your `application.properties`:
+Also make sure you are publishing your feed, and that a data source is configured, e.g. in your `application.properties`:

 ```properties
 eventfeeds.producer.publish.patient=true